The best early Apple deals for this Amazon Prime Day

 Save 19 per cent on a four-pack of Apple’s clever AirTag possession trackers.
 Using a Bluetooth connection to your iPhone, these will help you locate lost items they are attached to and can even use the location of millions of other iPhones to help you track down dropped keys or a misplaced bag.
 Our reviewer said: “The AirTag is incredibly cheap for what it is, and it works like an absolute charm.
 For any iPhone owner prone to losing things, investing in a pack of four might be one of the best decisions you ever make.”

-Apple iMac M1 (2021, pink, 8GB RAM, 256GB): Was £1,449, now £1,149, Amazon.co.uk
+Apple iMac M1, 2021, pink, 8GB RAM, 256GB: Was £1,449, now £1,149, Amazon.co.uk

 This deal sees the current-generation Apple iMac reduced by 21 per cent.
 Offered in pink, this is the iMac with Apple’s speedy M1 processor, along with 8GB of RAM, 256GB of solid-state storage and four Thunderbolt/USB-C ports.
 The iMac comes with a matching mouse and keyboard, complete with Touch ID fingerprint reader for logging in and making online purchases with Apple Pay.